relativemodder/gd-drpc-linux/about.md

 # Discord Rich Presence IPC Bridge for Linux

-Shotout to this man: [https://github.com/0e4ef622/wine-discord-ipc-bridge](https://github.com/0e4ef622/wine-discord-ipc-bridge)
+Shoutout to this man: [https://github.com/0e4ef622/wine-discord-ipc-bridge](https://github.com/0e4ef622/wine-discord-ipc-bridge)

 This is a mod to work with the Linux Discord Rich Presence IPC Bridge.